phcompeau/biological_modeling_course/_pages/coronavirus/structure_intro.md

 There exists connections between residues that cannot be infered from the primary structure (e.g. disulfide bonds) which are also described within the file.
 This is just scratching the tip of the iceberg of the information required to represent a protein structure.
 For more information, check out the <a href="http://www.wwpdb.org/documentation/file-format" target="_blank">official PDB documentation</a>.

-Another reason why protein structure prediction is so difficult is due to the huge number of conformations that a single polypeptide can take.
-Finding the correct shape is very much like finding a needle in a haystack.

 * Levinthal’s Paradox.
 Large number of degrees of freedom in a polypeptide chain.
 Given a chain with 100 residues, there will be 99 peptide bonds, resulting in 198 phi and psi bond angles.
 If each bond has three stable conformations, then there are a maximum of $$ 3^{198} $$ different possible conformations.
 Will take longer than the age of the universe to sample all conformation to find the correct native form.
 Paradox is that most natural protein folding occurs spontaneously, typically within the timescale of milliseconds.
 The fastest within a couple of microseconds [^1].